Skip to main content

 export interface UpdateProductDTO extends Partial CreateProductDTO {}

-After having our models and DTO, the next thing will be the interface where we establish the CRUD skeleton.
+After having our models and DTO, the next will be the interface where we establish the skeleton of the CRUD.

 export interface ProductService {